CSC207-UofT/course-project-tut0201-007/phase0/progress_report.md

   * workers.Scheduler: Generates Schedules using filters
   * IcsCreator: Create ICS file for a entities.Session
 # Scenario Walk-Through Summary
 The program takes User Input through the CLI.
 It takes the number of courses the User wants to take, and the entities.Course Codes for courses the user wants to take.
-It parses the courses with **controller.CommandLineInterface**, and creates a **entities.Schedule** containing the desired courses with **workers.Scheduler**, and outputs the **entities.Schedule** to the CLI. **workers.Scheduler** uses **workers.CourseCreator** to instantiate a **entities.Course** for each course, and outputs the courses to the CLI. **workers.CourseCreator** uses info from **workers.APIWorker**, which queries the U of T Academic Calendar API for information for a single course.
+It parses the courses with **controllers.CommandLineInterface**, and creates a **entities.Schedule** containing the desired courses with **workers.Scheduler**, and outputs the **entities.Schedule** to the CLI. **workers.Scheduler** uses **workers.CourseCreator** to instantiate a **entities.Course** for each course, and outputs the courses to the CLI. **workers.CourseCreator** uses info from **workers.APIWorker**, which queries the U of T Academic Calendar API for information for a single course.

 For our walk-through, we used the example of wanting to input 2 courses, and wanting to take CSC258 and MAT237.